+Is Pokémon Detective Pikachu safe for kids?
 As you may have noticed from my previous movie reviews, not all PG ratings are the same.
 There’s a big gray area between Christopher Robin PG and Incredibles 2 PG.
-And parents deserve the chance to decipher whether Pokémon Detective Pikachu is really ok for children to see with it’s PG rating: for “action/peril, some rude and suggestive humor, and thematic elements.”
-Especially if Ryan Reynolds is taking the lead.
+And parents deserve the chance to decipher whether Pokémon Detective Pikachu is really ok for children to see.

 Language.
 Are we talking Deadpool language here?
 Thankfully, no. Even Ryan Reynolds can tone down his potty mouth – with a total of 3 mild language references in this film.
 Two H-E-double-hockey-sticks and one Damn.
 I will note that there is a moment when Justice Smith starts to say “oh shhhhhhhhhhh” and one “Oh My g-d” reference as well.
 Thankfully not put together with damn.